 Change is always happening all around us.
 The seasons change without us doing anything about it.
 All of us are in a constant process of transforming ourselves.
-Have you heard the saying that each one of us is “a work in progress”?
-Each one of us in undergoing our own metamorphosis.
-It is up to us how long it will take and what the end results will be.
+Have you heard of the saying that each one of us is “a work in progress”?
+Each one of us is undergoing our own metamorphosis.
+It is up to us how long it will take for the change to happen and what the end results will be.

 The word “meta” also means “with, across, or after” in Greek.
 It denotes a change of position or condition and seeing things across a period of time.
 You are seeing things from a different position or perspective.
 You may only be thinking of your life in terms of a year.
 Having a meta view of things means that you are now thinking about your life in 5 or 10 years time.

-- What are your goals for own metamorphosis?
+- What are your goals for your own metamorphosis?

 - What change do you want to make in your life?